Stuycs-K/project03-final-09-hahk-liange-yampolskys/README.md

 How does the user install/compile/run the program?

-The user will need to install CMUS or mpg123 and run the program executable.
+The user will need to install mpg123 and run the program executable.

 How does the user interact with this program?